Condition Your Body Before Training Muay Thai

 Pushups

 The goal of pushups is mainly to toughen your shoulders and your lower back.
 It functions like a deadlift, but rather than strengthening your knees, it toughens your elbows.
-Pushups can also yield broader shoulders and a wider chest that could provide more additional power to your upper body.
+Pushups can also yield broader shoulders and a wider chest that could provide additional power to your upper body.
 During Muay Thai training, your trainer might integrate 200 pushups into your training.
-Therefore, it would benefit you if you attempt to do a minimum of 100 pushups per day prior to enrolling in a Muay Thai training center.
+Therefore, it would benefit you if you attempt to do a minimum of 100 pushups per day before enrolling in a Muay Thai training center.

 Improve Your Flexibility & Timing

 Flexibility is essential in many martial arts.
 Based on the analysis out there, your body generates more reflexes when your body is flexible.
 You must have superior reflexes when you desire to train in Muay Thai.
-There are two good exercises that may help you with your flexibility and timing.
-They are yoga and dancing.

 Enhance Your Diet